thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2024-2-7 20:30 CST: Server is still being updated.
+No complications at this time.
+Hoping to be running again soon.

 2024-2-7 18:30 CST: Beginning Server update.

 2024-2-5 18:20 CST: There were complications during the update.
 We had to reinstall a recent back up of the server.
 We will try again on Wednesday evening.